containerbuildsystem/cachi2/docs/usage.md

 While some package managers only need an environment file to be informed of the cache locations, others may need to create a configuration file or edit a lockfile (or some other file in your project directory).

-Before starting your build, call `cachi2 inject-files` to automatically make the necessary changes in your repo (based on data in the fetch-deps output directory).
+Before starting your build, call `cachi2 inject-files` to automatically make the necessary changes in your repository (based on data in the fetch-deps output directory).
 Please do not change the absolute path to the repo between the calls to fetch-deps and inject-files; if it's not at the same path, the inject-files command won't find it.

 ```shell
 cachi2 inject-files ./cachi2-output --for-output-dir /tmp/cachi2-output